Introduction

 Drawing from the book, Topkapi manuscript, I tilted the dragon to visualize the swing and added the lead weights in his tail and the ball.

-Some of the students I taught physics during the years struggle with cross products and especially with the moment of force.
-But we all know intuitively that it is easier to open the door by pushing it near the handle than push it near the hinges.(larger r =larger torque).
+Some of the students I taught physics to over the years struggle with cross products, especially with the moment of force.
+But we all know intuitively that it is easier to open the door by pushing it near the handle than by pushing it near the hinges. (larger r =larger torque).
 Or when we struggle to remove the lug nuts of a flat wheel, we often use a wrench extension for the same reason – to generate a larger torque.

-Interestingly enough al-Jazari calls the lead “black lead” (الرصاص اسود) because in his time they called Tin “white lead”.
+Interestingly enough, al-Jazari calls the lead “black lead” (الرصاص اسود) because in his time they called Tin “white lead”.
 Maybe in a future post, I will write more about the metallurgy of the 12th century.

 A Serpent or a Dragon?

 Serpentes (snakes) are an elongated, legless, carnivorous suborder of reptiles.
 They are characterized by the absence of limbs.
-Al-Jazari serpent has wings and legs making it a legendary creature or a Dragon.
-Dragons do not exist (sorry if I offended the fans of dragons) and respectively do not have a rigid biological definition.
+Al-Jazari’s serpent has wings and legs, making it a legendary creature or a Dragon.
+Dragons do not exist (sorry if I offended the fans of dragons) and, respectively, do not have a rigid biological definition.
 A dragon is a large, serpent-like mythological creature that appears in the folklore of many cultures around the world.
-Beliefs about dragons vary significantly by region, so horns wings and the number of legs vary a lot.
+Beliefs about dragons vary significantly by region, so horns, wings, and the number of legs vary a lot.
 All dragons have superpowers.
-We are more aware dragons capable of breathing fire in the western cultures but Bakunawa, a dragon from the Philippines, can swallow the moon, and the Vietnamese dragon can control the weather.
-It can be argued that the Dragon figure was influenced by various snakes, especially spitting cobras, bats (wings) and giant lizards and in the modern era extinct dinosaurs.
-In the Wikipedia entry of the “Elephant clock” appears this wonderful quote in the name of al-Jazari signifying his “multicultural mentality”:
+We are more aware of dragons capable of breathing fire in the western cultures, but Bakunawa, a dragon from the Philippines, can swallow the moon, and the Vietnamese dragon can control the weather.
+It can be argued that the Dragon figure was influenced by various snakes, especially spitting cobras; bats (wings); giant lizards; and, in the modern era, extinct dinosaurs.
+In the Wikipedia entry of the “Elephant clock” appears this wonderful quote in the name of al-Jazari, signifying his “multicultural mentality”:

 “The elephant represents the Indian and African cultures, the two dragons represent Chinese culture, the phoenix represents Persian culture, the water work represents Greek culture, and the turban represents Islamic culture.”

-In contrast to the threatening figure of the Western Dragon, Chinese Dragon is a symbol of strength, integrity, and wisdom.
-The Chinese Dragon is depicted as a lizard-like creature without wings and four clawed feet and long tendril appended to each side of the snout.
+In contrast to the threatening figure of the Western Dragon, the Chinese Dragon is a symbol of strength, integrity, and wisdom.
+The Chinese Dragon is depicted as a lizard-like creature without wings and four clawed feet, and a long tendril appended to each side of the snout.
 Al-Jazari’s Dragon is not very Chinese.
-However, at home, we have a facsimile edition of the Sarajevo Haggadah.”
-It’s Passover Haggadah written in Barcelona around 1350, and it is considered to be the oldest surviving Haggadah.
+However, at home, we have a facsimile edition of the “Sarajevo Haggadah.”
+It’s the Passover Haggadah written in Barcelona around 1350 and is considered the oldest surviving Haggadah.
 The Haggadah is displayed at the National Museum of Bosnia and Herzegovina in Sarajevo, and this is the origin of its name.
 To my surprise, the Haggadah is packed with dragons.
 On top of this, in the 19th century in Paris, a small book was printed: – L’ornementation des Moyen-âge.
-This is a collection of illustration from medieval manuscripts and also includes many dragons.
-The dragons in all three books are very similar, the same general, lizard-like structure, the same animal head which is not completely defined, small wings and legs.
+This is a collection of illustrations from medieval manuscripts and also includes many dragons.
+The dragons in all three books are very similar, with the same general lizard-like structure, an animal head that is not completely defined, small wings, and legs.
 If my rationality hadn’t so constrained me, I would be convinced that the three illustrators visited some mysterious zoo and made a drawing of the dragon that was held not far from the reptile room.

 Right side dragons from Haggadah Sarajevo, in the center the Dragon of the Boat, Topkapi manuscript and to the left a dragon from L’ornementation des manuscrits au Moyen-âge